christiangoran/dome-restaurant-repo/README.md

 - After making my 403, 404 and 500 pages, I can't seem to be able to access them.
 It only say "A server error occurred.
 Please contact the administrator."

+  - The misstake was that on every error page, there is  "home"-link.
+And the href for this link was "{% url 'home' %} when it should be "{% url 'reservation:home' %} so after analysing the server log I finally realised what was going on.

 ## Table of contents
   * [Overview](#overview)